-Amanda is skilled in integrated research methodologies, stakeholder engagement, and strategic planning and business advisory services.
+Amanda is skilled in integrated research methodologies, stakeholder engagement, evaluation, and strategic planning and business advisory services.

-Her areas of expertise at BERL are the Māori economy, including indigenous trade and strengths-based Māori futures, and workforce issues, including workforce development strategies, understanding retention and attrition, workforce wellbeing, and the value of diversity.
+Her areas of expertise at BERL are the Māori economy, including indigenous trade and strengths-based Māori futures; workforce issues, including workforce development strategies and the value of diversity; and evaluation.
 She has significant experience in cross-cultural environments, with a deep respect for tikanga and kawa (whanaunatanga, manaakitanga, and tangata whenuatanga).

 Research design and implementation, using integrative (qualitative and quantitative) research methodologies